 2. REVIEW THE CURRENT JOB MARKET

-Have a look on job posting sites such as Indeed, Reed, Monster, Secsinthecity or on some of the organisations that you have identified that you would like to work for website and see what type of jobs are currently being advertise that you find appealing.
+Have a look on job posting sites such as Indeed, Reed, Total Jobs, CV Library Guardian Online or on some of the organisations that you have identified that you would like to work for websites and see what type of jobs are currently being advertise that you find appealing.

 3. IDENTIFY THE SKILLS REQUIRED AND HOW THEY MATCH UP TO YOURS

 Having a look at job adverts will give you an idea of the type of skills and experiences employers are looking for for the job that you want.
 Think about the skills and experiences you have, how they can be transferable and how they can benefit and contribute to making companies more efficient and effective.
 Ensure that your CV, cover letters and application highlight these skills.

 Create an overall job searching objective.
 A good objective will allow you to focus on what type of job you want to secure and achieve throughout your job search.

 e.g. I would like to get a job paying £35,000 per year, with a maximum commute of an hour each way, working for an organisation that offers good scope for progression and a chance to gain relevant industry qualifications.

 Make it happen!
 Set yourself SMART job searching goals to help you through this process.

 Click here to download your SMART printable careers goal template.

 SPECIFIC: Precise and detailed – I will get a job within the financial services as an Recruitment Consultant paying £30,000 a year within the West end area of London.